EndemicMedia/claudecoder/README.md

         required-label: 'claudecoder'
 ```

-## 🚀 Usage
+## Usage

-ClaudeCoder will automatically run on pull requests that have the "claudecoder" label.
+ClaudeCoderAction will automatically run on pull requests that have the "claudecoder" label.
 It will:

 1. Verify that the PR has the required label (default: "claudecoder")
 2. Analyze the repository content and the pull request description